Championnat National 2: Competition format

-Sixty-four clubs participate each season.
-The clubs are split into four parallel groups of 16 with their group affiliation being loosely based on the regional location.
+For the 2024–25 season, forty-eight clubs participate.
+The clubs are split into three parallel groups of 16 with their group affiliation being loosely based on the regional location.
 The league is open to the best reserve teams in France and amateur clubs in France, although only the amateur clubs are eligible for promotion to the Championnat National.
 During the course of a season, usually from August to May, each club plays the others in their respective group twice, once at their home stadium and once at that of their opponents, for a total of 30 games.
-Teams are ranked by total points, then goal difference, and then goals scored.
-At the end of each season, the club with the most points, regardless of the group, is crowned champion and promoted to the Championnat National.
-If points are equal, head-to-head match results, followed by the goal difference, and then goals scored determine the winner.
-If still equal, teams are deemed to occupy the same position.
-If there is a tie for the championship or for relegation, a play-off match at a neutral venue decides rank.
-The three other highest-placed amateur teams in the other groups are also promoted, while the 3 lowest-placed teams from each group are relegated to the Championnat National 3 and the eight winners of the eight groups and the top four second-place finishers from the Championnat National 3 are promoted in their place.
+Teams are ranked by total points, then head-to-head results and head-to-head goal difference.
+At the end of each season, the group champions are promoted to Championnat National and the best performing group champion is crowned overall champion of the season.
+For the 2024–25 season, the three lowest-ranked teams in each group are relegated to Championnat National 3, along with the worst performing thirteenth-placed team.

 Teams

-The following teams are competing in the Championnat National 2 for the 2022–23 season.
+The following teams are competing in the Championnat National 2 for the 2025–26 season.